pyvista/pyvista/docs/plotting/ipyvtk_plotting.rst

 -----------------------------------------------------

-``pyvista`` has the ability to display fully featured plots within a jupyterlab enviornment using ``ipyvtk-simple``.
+``pyvista`` has the ability to display fully featured plots within a jupyterlab environment using ``ipyvtk-simple``.
 This feature works by streaming the current render window to a canvas within jupyterlab and then passing any user actions from the canvas back to the VTK render window.